Water scarcity in Iran: Mashhad

 Mashhad, Iran's second-largest city (population ~3 million) and a major pilgrimage center, is facing one of the country's most severe urban water crises.
 Located in the northeast (Razavi Khorasan province), Mashhad's water supply comes from a combination of local dams (like Doosti Dam on the Hari River at the Turkmenistan border) and groundwater from the Mashhad Plain aquifer.
 A multi-year drought has pushed these sources to their limit.
 By 2023, the province had experienced three consecutive years of worsening drought, with each year's rainfall lower than the lastsobhtoos.ir.
 In the 8 months up to May 2023, Mashhad received only 84 mm of precipitation, 64% below the long-term average, and 53% less even than the previous dry year.
 As a result, 100% of Mashhad County was classified in severe or extreme drought by mid-2023.

 The impact on water storage has been dramatic.
 Mashhad's main reservoir, the Doosti Dam (shared with Turkmenistan), fell to essentially zero usable water in 2023.
-By that summer, Doosti held only 144 million m³ (a small fraction of capacity), of which 100 million was "dead storage" below the outlet levelsobhtoos.ir.
-With the remaining ~44 million m³ split equally with Turkmenistan, Mashhad's share was under 22 million m³, an almost negligible amount.
+By that summer, Doosti held only 144 million m^{3} (a small fraction of capacity), of which 100 million was "dead storage" below the outlet levelsobhtoos.ir.
+With the remaining ~44 million m^{3} split equally with Turkmenistan, Mashhad's share was under 22 million m^{3}, an almost negligible amount.
 Officials reported that Doosti was "beyond crisis, almost inoperable" as a water sourcesobhtoos.ir.
 Other local dams (Kardeh, Ardak, etc.) were likewise at precariously low levels.
 By May 2025, storage in all Khorasan Razavi reservoirs was only 12% of capacity on average.
 Ground water has been overdrawn for years, leading to 34 of 37 plains in the province deemed in "critical water condition".
 Mashhad's aquifer levels have dropped significantly, causing concern about land subsidence in that region as well.